 While some print magazines are struggling to keep readers, their online counterparts are continuing to grow.
 The U.S. Bureau of Labor Statistics projects that the employment outlook for editors will decline 1% during the 2016 to 2026 decade.
 The BLS reported that editors made a median salary of $58,770 in May 2017.

 Other career choices within this field are:

 Writer and Author

 A bachelor's degree is usually necessary to secure a salaried job as a writer or author who develops content publications such as magazines, books, ads and scripts.
-A slower than average increase in positions, with 3% growth from 2012-2022, was predicted by the BLS.
-In 2012, the BLS reported an annual median wage of $55,940 for writers and authors.
+An average increase in positions, with 8% growth from 2016-2026, was predicted by the BLS.
+In 2017, the BLS reported an annual median wage of $61,820 for writers and authors.